 According to Forrester, today’s enterprises “use no more than 20% of their data for insights, and less than 20% of knowledge workers use enterprise Business Intelligence applications, still preferring spreadsheets and other shadow IT approaches.”
 Here is a look at four industries where knowledge, and the use of knowledge base technologies, are driving transformation for business leaders.

 The financial sector generates enormous amounts of data.
-This is most often structured data from transactions, customer logs, and financial product performance metrics, but also includes unstructured data, such as social media and website data at increasing rates.
-MDPI reports that “with the support of big data technologies, information stored in diverse sources of semi-structured and unstructured data could be harvested” within the financial sector.
+This is most often structured data from transactions, customer logs, and financial product performance metrics, but also includes unstructured information, such as social media and website data at increasing rates.
+MDPI reports that “with the support of big data technologies, information stored in diverse sources of semi-structured and unstructured information could be harvested” within the financial sector.
 Knowledge bases help these companies manage complex financial products, ensure regulatory compliance, and gauge profitability, according to Forbes.

 As we recently reported, accountants are increasingly called upon for high-level advisory services several steps removed from the redundant accounting services of the past.
 Leading accounting firms are using knowledge graphs to visualize risks for clients — even adopting natural language processing AI to improve rule-based approaches and analyses for their clients.
 For example, cross-checking financial statements for inconsistencies and audit compliance is now a task engaged by AI in leading accounting firms and departments.